michelleapaz/T3E/README.md

  filter	0
  ```

  Like that, T3E considers the repeat annotation for _Homo sapiens_ (hg38), simulates 100 input libraries for each ChIP-seq sample, considers level of significance of 0.05 and log2FC of 1.0 for reporting enrichments, and it does not filter out regions of extremely high signals

+ **It is recommended to filter out regions of extremely high signals for the mouse genome!**

  * chromosome size files [**`hg38.genome`** (_Homo sapiens_) and **`mm10.genome`** (_Mus musculus_)]
  <br />Content of `hg38.genome` file (first 5 lines):